civictechdc/codefordc.github.com/blog/_drafts/2014-10-20-converting-from-md-coordinates.md

 ### Maryland Coordinate System

 First, some background.
-Plenty of geo government data is provided in [the Maryland Coordinate System](http://www.mgs.md.gov/geology/maryland_coordinate_system.html) which shows east/west and north/south distance in meters from a fixed point.
-While using lat/lng seems obvious to those of us raised on web mapping, there's a fairly good reason for using a state specific coordinate system: it makes surveying and intra-state work much simpler.
+Plenty of geo government data is provided in the Maryland Coordinate System, which shows east/west and north/south distance in meters from a fixed point.
+While using lat/lng seems obvious to those of us raised on web mapping, there's a fairly good reason for using a state-specific coordinate system: it makes surveying and intra-state work much simpler.
 Also, the errors produced by pretending the earth is flat tend to be [very small](http://en.wikipedia.org/wiki/State_Plane_Coordinate_System) at the state level.
 But now that we can easily project information on to a map using spherical coordinates, it makes sense to seek an easy way to convert.

 ### DC GIS Developer Tools